BZFlag-Dev/bzflag/plugins/fairCTF/README.txt

 Add the perm "FAIRCTF" to any groups who need to be able to use the command.

-These command will publically announce changes (and who made them) only when they change the state of CTF.
+These command will publicly announce changes (and who made them) only when they change the state of CTF.
 For example, if CTF is enabled, /ctf on will not create an announcement, but /ctf off will.
 The admin channel will always be notified of any change, however.